 Unlike the Warm Home Discount, the Winter Fuel Payment (also known as the fuel allowance) is available to households in Northern Ireland.
 It is another government scheme designed to discount energy bills during the colder winter months.

-If you’re moving into or out of an Electric Ireland household, be sure to let them know in order to avoid problems with your electricity and billing.
-You can reach them by telephone at 0345-600-5335.
-Once on the line, you’ll be able to do the following:
+If you’re moving into or out of an Electric Ireland UK household, be sure to let the supplier know by calling 0345 600 5335.
+Once on the line, you’ll be able to:

 - Transfer your account to your new residence